gitljj/experiment-related-model/instance/readme.txt

   1.minimum distance of parts,minimum distance between part and platform boundary, number of lasers, hatching distance, laser scanning speed, layer thickness, preheating time, cooling time)

 part Information
-  1. number of parts, part volume, part surface area
+  1. type of part, part volume, part surface area
   2. projection dimensions (length, width, height) and support structure for each part

 The data format is like this: